Understanding the Physical Access Control Security Schema

 System Selection Criteria

 In the case of a small organization with a handful of doors, open platform hardware may be a non-issue.
-If the required featureset is small, and the likelihood of moves and expansions is low, a proprietary web-based platform will suffice.
+If the required feature set is small, and the likelihood of moves and expansions is low, a proprietary web-based platform will suffice.
 However, for enterprise-level systems, non-proprietary hardware is highly recommended to avoid becoming trapped by a single vendor.

 - Do you require integration to other systems?
 Integration of surveillance systems (or other systems) with an access control system has grown in popularity in the past few years.
 For our purposes, we are specifically discussing software-based integration.
-Integrations via inputs and outputs or RS-485, has been in use for many years and are very functional, but is not true software integration.
+Integrations via inputs and outputs or RS-485, have been in use for many years and are very functional, but is not true software integration.
 Some features you may expect via software integrations:

-- Integrating surveillance with access control allows access events to be presented to an operator with corresponding video.
-This reduces investigation and response time of the guard force.
+- Integrating surveillance with access control allows access events to be presented to an operator with the corresponding video.
+This reduces the investigation and response time of the guard force.
 Integrated systems may also slew PTZ cameras in the direction of a forced door or access denied event.